cape-io/lodash-humps/README.md

 ### Converting object keys

 Defaults to remove any hyphens, underscores, whitespace characters, and uppercases the first character that follows.
-See `_.camelCase()` https://lodash.com/docs#camelCase.
+See `_.camelCase()` https://lodash.com/docs#camelCase and https://en.wikipedia.org/wiki/CamelCase.

 ````javascript
 import humps from 'humps'